binokochumolvarghese/lightbi-beta-demo/content/en/about/_index.md

 subtitle: "Let's talk more about me, maybe you find the magic."
 ---

 I am Bruce Kochumol Varghese.
+A software developer, and alter ego of Bino.

 I’m a software developer with over a decade of experience crafting thoughtful, user-centric applications across the web.
 Over the years, I’ve worked with a diverse stack of technologies — from front-end frameworks like React and Angular, to back-end environments like Express.js, and databases powered by SQL.
 I thrive on building clean, scalable solutions that don’t just work — they feel right.